The Myth of Norse Discontinuity

 Imperfect continuity

 However, enough of the culture has survived that deciding to stick more to the Norse tradition rather than Christianity, for a Norwegian, is very far from the act of sheer bugmanism that it is often made to sound like.
-It’s not like a Swede suddenly deciding he’s a Buddhist after reading the Wikipedia page and listening to some Alan Watts.
+We have a real connection to the history.
+It’s not like a Swede suddenly deciding he’s a Buddhist after reading the Buddhism Wikipedia-page and listening to some Alan Watts.

 2. Americans and reconstructionists tend to only emphasize the role of the Æsir and Vanir, ignoring how most people’s stories of mythical nature were about fellow Midgard creatures like trolls, elves, gnomes, fairies and vetter. ↩︎